pedronachtigall/ToxCodAn-Genome/Guide/README.md

 #### Curated toxin CDS set

-To design a set of curated toxin CDSs, you may survey available data in sequence databases, such as [TSA](https://www.ncbi.nlm.nih.gov/genbank/TSA) and [Genbank](https://www.ncbi.nlm.nih.gov/genbank/) from NCBI, [EMBL-EBI](https://www.ebi.ac.uk/), [ENSEMBL](https://www.ensembl.org/index.html), [CNGBdb](https://db.cngb.org/) (China National GeneBank DataBase), and repositories and databases designed to specific genomes/purposes.
+To build a toxin database with a set of curated toxin CDSs, you may survey available data in sequence databases, such as [TSA](https://www.ncbi.nlm.nih.gov/genbank/TSA) and [Genbank](https://www.ncbi.nlm.nih.gov/genbank/) from NCBI, [EMBL-EBI](https://www.ebi.ac.uk/), [ENSEMBL](https://www.ensembl.org/index.html), [CNGBdb](https://db.cngb.org/) (China National GeneBank DataBase), and repositories and databases designed to specific genomes/purposes.
 You can take advantage of the well-designed search engine of these databases by using "keywords" that may help you to retrieve a high-quality set of toxin CDSs.

 Here, we briefly described how to search for complete CDSs of the toxin SVMP (snake venom metalloproteinase) of vipers available in NCBI as an example, but you can easily modify the search parameters and use other databases to design a specific set of sequences for your purposes.